The Obedience Cult

 Not too many years back, warnings of Peak Oil circulated widely, and they made me consider something a good deal more dangerous: Peak Obedience.

-If that concept strikes you as odd, I understand, we’ve all been living inside an obedience cult.
+If that concept strikes you as odd, there’s a reason: We’ve all been living inside an obedience cult.

 In our typical “scary cult” stories, we find people who have given up their own functions of choice and do crazy things because they are told to by some authority.
-While inside their cult, however, it all makes sense; it’s all self-reinforcing.
+But so long as people are within the cult, none of it appears crazy.

-So, inside a cult of obedience, obedience would seem righteous; more than anything else, it would seem normal.
+So, inside a cult of obedience, obedience would seem righteous, and more than anything else it would seem normal.
 And I think that very well describes the Western status quo.

 Obedience, however, should not seem normal to us.
 Obedience holds our minds in a child state, and that is not fitting for any healthy person past their first years of life.
 It also presupposes that the people we obey have complete and final knowledge; and in fact, they do not: politicians, central bankers, and the other lords of the age have been wrong – obviously and publicly wrong – over and over.

 So, obedience is not a logical position to take.
-But the mass of humanity believes that something horrible will happen if they don’t.
+Nonetheless, the mass of humanity believes that something horrible will happen if they don’t obey.
 After that, they merely need to be supplied with a defensible reason to comply.

 But all of that, even though true, isn’t what I’d like you to take away from this discussion.
 My primary point is this: